-Student selection for scholarships will be performed by the Selection and Admission Board (with representatives of all partner universities) after ranking all eligible applications based on (1) the quality and relevance of the previous Bachelor of Science programme in relation to S-DISCO, (2) the grades and ranking obtained in the Bachelor of Science programme, with emphasis on chemical and biology-related courses, (3) the curriculum vitae and motivation, and (4) the references.
-The highest ranked applicants are then invited for an online interview (week 3 or week 4 of March), that includes a scientific presentation (5 minutes) prepared by the student, followed by a questioning session.
-This interview score is then combined with the scores of the application documents (points 1-4), resulting in a final ranking of the candidates.
-Scholarship nominees will be notified in the first weeks of April.
+Student selection for scholarships will be performed by the Selection and Admission Board (with representatives of all partner universities) after ranking all eligible applications.
+Next to the scores for the online test and Bachelor/Master GPA values, further ranking is based on (1) the educational background (50%), with emphasis on organic chemistry, statistics/math and cell/genetic/immune biology, (2) the curriculum vitae (20%), (3) motivation letter (20%), and (4) the references (10%).
+The highest ranked applicants are then invited for an online interview, that includes a scientific presentation (5 minutes) prepared by the student, followed by a questioning session.
+This interview score is then used for the final ranking of the candidates.

 Self-funded students are defined as students who did not receive an EC Erasmus Mundus Joint Master scholarship, but have received scholarships or financial support from other sources including their own financial means.
 These students should be able to provide a proof of sufficient financial means if outside of the EU.
 More information on how to obtain this can be found here.